d4vid-mw/Resale-and-Auction-Web---Strath/README.md

 HEY Michael . you would like to enter the product an see it in the product list ? = product search ?

 Can you give me your number where I can chat with you using whatapp or Signal ?

+Are you using seller - buyer - product tables ?